sapegin/washingcode-book/manuscript/120_Linting.md

 }
 ```

-Here, we have position and layout first, then fonts, and finally colors.
+Now, we have position and layout first, then fonts, and finally colors.
 It’s natural to see `top`, `right`, and `left` properties right after `position`, not scattered across the block.
 Similarly, it’s natural to see `font-size` and `line-height` together.
 I always write CSS like this — there’s no strict order of individual properties, but general grouping makes the code more readable.

 The issue with semantic sorting and grouping is that different people might have different ideas of what belongs together, and it can be challenging to implement.
 For example, sorting CSS properties consistently requires having a list of all possible properties.